Djawal Kaiba

 Djawal Kaiba (born 8 February 2003) is a professional footballer who plays as a midfielder for the Swiss Challenge League club FC Wil.
-A former international for the Cameroon national team, he plays for the Chad national team.
+Born in Cameroon, and a former international for the Cameroon national team, he plays for the Chad national team.

 Club career

 A youth product of Coton Sport, Kaiba debuted with them in 2019, and helped them win three consecutive Elite Ones from 2021 to 2023.
 On 7 June 2023, he transferred to the Austrian Football Bundesliga side Rheindorf Altach on a 3-year contract.
 On 3 July 2024, he joined Austria 2.
 Liga side Schwarz-Weiß Bregenz on a year-long loan.
 On 20 November 2024, he was recalled to Rheindorf Altach early from his loan.
 On 11 August 2025, he transferred to the Swiss Challenge League side FC Wil on a 2-year contract.

 International career

 Kaiba was called up to the Cameroon national team for the 2022 African Nations Championship.
 On 2 October 2025, it was announced that decided to switch his sporting nationality and play for the Chad national team.
 He was called up to Chad for a set of 2026 FIFA World Cup qualification matches.